claresudbery/clare-wiki-ably/pages/organising/tools/misc-tools.md

 - To get name of page to match title
     - Click the three dots in the page browser on the right, and select properties

+## Google Docs - Linking to sub-sections

+- You can link to sections in the same doc by using
+  - highlight => right-click => Link => Headings and bookmarks (at the bottom).
+- But if you want to link from one doc to another...
+  - Insert => Bookmark
+  - Then click the blue bookmark and right-click where it says Link, and choose "copy link address".

 ## How to make Zoom record individual voices locally

 - Settings => Recording => Local Recording => Record a separate audio file for each participant who speaks